-The Scottie Gold Mine Property is located 32 km north of Stewart, BC, and is situated 20 km north the Premier Gold Mine and 27 km south of Brucejack Mine, and 15 km east of the past-producing Granduc Mine.
-The Project consists of the Scottie Gold Mine, Bow, Summit Lake, and Stock claim groups, which includes the Scottie Gold past producing mine that operated from 1981 to 1985, and produced 95,426 oz gold at an average grade of 16.2 g/t.
-The 319 ha property consists of 14 Crown granted claims which are contiguous with 2 modified grid system claims.
-Scottie Resources has 100% interest in the Scottie Gold Mine subject to a 3% NSR (of which 2% can be purchased for $600,000).
+The Scottie Gold Mine Project is located 32 km north of Stewart, BC, and is situated 20 km north the Premier Gold Mine, 27 km south of Brucejack Mine, and 15 km east of the past-producing Granduc Mine.
+The Project consists of the Scottie Gold Mine, Bow, Summit Lake, and Stock claim groups, which includes the Scottie Gold past producing mine that operated from 1981 to 1985, and produced 95,426 oz gold at an average grade of 16.2 g/t, as well as other key targets, including Blueberry, Domino, and the Bend Vein.

 The Scottie Gold Mine Project consists of 20 mineral claims and 14 Crown granted claims for a total area of 8,534 ha.
 Given the size and location of the Project within the Stewart Mining Camp, the area is relatively under explored.
 There are over thirty gold and/or silver bearing mineralized zones within the project area and prior to the 2021 field season, only seven have been drill tested.

 “One of the most important mineral trends of northwestern British Columbia extends from near the town of Stewart north to the Treaty Glacier, in the western part of the Stikine arc terrane.
 Major deposits along this trend include Kerr-Sulphurets-Mitchell (KSM), Brucejack, Silbak-Premier, Big Missouri, Scottie Gold and Red Mountain.”

 Figure 1: Claims Map of the Scottie Gold Mine Project